 Thomas Sandoval, the elder sibling, is the chef while Christopher is the restaurant’s front-end man.
 Thomas acquired his culinary skills literally at his maternal grandfather’s apron strings.
 His grandfather taught him well.
 El Patio’s food is as good today as it was decades ago when it first blew me out of the water.

-Carne Adovada is available in several dishes, including on a smothered or hand-held burrito.
+31 December 2011: Carne Adovada is available in several dishes, including on a smothered or hand-held burrito.
 Because the chile with which carne adovada is smothered is oftentimes not the same chile in which the pork is prepared, my Kim will never order a smothered carne adovada burrito.
 She contends it allows her to better enjoy the purity of the adovada.
-El Patio’s adovada is outstanding, well worthy of a visit from my friend Ruben whose quest for the perfect carne adovada continues.
+El Patio’s adovada is outstanding, well worthy of a visit from my friend Ruben Hendrickson whose quest for the perfect carne adovada continued until his passing on 30 May 2016 (I miss you, dear friend).
 The pork is spoon tender (that means even more tender than fork-tender) and absolutely delicious, a benchmark which competes with some of the very best in the city.

-El Patio’s combination plate is the best way to introduce newcomers to some of the best the restaurant has to offer.
-A veritable platter is brimming with two enchiladas engorged with chile, a chile relleno and a taco (thankfully served on a small plate) all topped with shredded Cheddar and your choice of chile.
+1 July 2017: El Patio’s combination plate is the best way to introduce newcomers to some of the best the restaurant has to offer.
+A veritable platter is brimming with two cheese enchiladas engorged with chile, a chile relleno and a taco (thankfully served on a small plate) all topped with shredded Longhorn Cheddar and your choice of chile.
+Longhorn Cheddar is what makes the cheese enchiladas some of the very best you’ll ever have.
+It’s a good melting cheese with a nice degree of sharpness and terrific cows’ milk flavor.
 The chile relleno is especially noteworthy.
-A single sweet-piquant chile is stuffed with cheese then battered and deep-fried.
+A single sweet-piquant chile is stuffed with even more of that luscious Longhorn cheese then battered lightly and deep-fried.
 It’s quite good.
+So is the taco.
+Given your choice of carne advocada, chicken or ground beef (all good), opt for the carne adovada.
+It’s prepared on a hard-shelled corn tortilla that crumbles quickly, but that’s why God invented forks.

 Entrees also include complementary sopaipillas.
 Large, cloud-like and puffy, they emit wisps of steam as you cut into them to form a pocket for honey.
-These are not doughy as some sopaipillas are made, but rather have thin walls that are easy to penetrate, but not so thin that they’re sieves for the honey.
+Kudos to El Patio for serving real raw honey, not that aberrational honey-flavored syrup.
+These sopaipillas are not doughy as some sopaipillas are made, but rather have thin walls that are easy to penetrate, but not so thin that they’re sieves for the honey.
+If you don’t imbibe adult beverages, the watermelon limeaid is a very nice alternative.
+It’s more tangy than it is sweet and it’ll quell your thirst on the dog days of summer.

 We’ve found service at El Patio extremely capable and more than accommodating, but then we tend to visit when the restaurant first opens (11AM seven days a week) and the choicest seating is available.
 Experience has taught us that this extremely popular restaurant fills up quickly–and for good reason.
 This is one of Albuquerque’s very best New Mexican restaurants, a genuine gem.